 Baby Victoria was Diagnosed with Rhabdomyosarcoma just one month after her first birthday.
 She was diagnosed shortly after Mom and Dad discovered a strange bump on her leg.
 Victoria has been receiving Chemotherapy once a week ever since she was diagnosed, she went through 6 weeks of radiation therapy as well.
 Victoria has a very unique journey, she’s responded to her treatment very differently than other children.
 The chemotherapy Victoria is receiving causes her to get high fevers which rise so quickly they have caused febrile seizures in the past.
 But through all the pain and suffering Victoria always remains happy and energetic.
 She keeps her family positive and as strong as her.

 U.S. Military Veteran Matt, age 50, was born in Milford, CT.
 He spent 17 years in the Air Force Reserves and 4 years in the Navy Reserves.
 He now resides in East Haven with his wife, Linda, after raising 3 children.
 Matt has been battling Appendiceal cancer since July 2016, metastasizing to his bladder and various other areas of his body.
 When he is able, Matt enjoys wood working and sport shooting.
 He was an LPN at Bridgeport Hospital for 15 years before he was forced to retire due to his cancer diagnosis.
 He now lives on Social Security Disability, which has made it a struggle to keep up with his bills along with additional medical expenses he has incurred since his diagnosis.
 Matt was the CCF Ambassador for the Enterprise Builders Golf Tournament in 2018.
+Unfortunately, Matt lost his long battle against cancer in December 2019.

 Like most kids his age, Nate Rosario loves soccer, Star Wars, and playing video games with his friends.
 Unfortunately, Nate was diagnosed with leukemia in July 2017 and immediately began a grueling regimen of chemotherapy that included countless tests, medical procedures, and trips to the hospital.
 As his primary caregiver, his mother, Damaris, was unable to work and had to surrender her car, leaving her with no way to get to and from the hospital.
 Nate was the Ambassador for the Cycle Against Cancer at New York Sports Club in 2017 and CCF was able to greatly aid Nate and his family, helping them acquire a car and assisting with other living expenses.
 As of August 2018, Nate is in remission, continuing with his treatment, and looking forward to playing soccer again.